Broodmare Care Schedule: Winter Health Checks

 Once your mare is in good flesh, check her vaccination and deworming schedule.

-- Four to six weeks prior to the expected foaling date: Mares should be vaccinated for tetanus, encephalomyelitis (sleeping sickness) and West Nile virus.
+Four to six weeks prior to the expected foaling date: Mares should be vaccinated for tetanus, Eastern and Western Equine encephalomyelitis (sleeping sickness) West Nile virus, Rabies, Equine influenza and equine herpes virus This not only benefits the mare but also the foal, as the mare will pass antibodies to these diseases through her colostrum to the newborn.

-- Mid-to-late pregnancy: Pregnant mares should receive rhinopneumonitis (rhino) vaccinations.
-A typical rhino vaccination schedule is to vaccinate pregnant mares during their fifth, seventh and ninth months of pregnancy.
+Mid-to-late pregnancy: Pregnant mares should receive rhinopneumonitis (EHV-1) vaccinations.
+A typical rhino vaccination schedule is to vaccinate pregnant mares during their fifth, seventh and ninth months of pregnancy with a EHV-1 vaccine that is labeled for abortion protection due to EHV-1.
 An alternate program is to vaccinate every other month once the mare becomes pregnant.

-- Other common vaccinations that might be necessary: Strangles, Potomac horse fever, rabies and influenza.
+Other common vaccinations that might be necessary: Strangles, Potomac horse fever, and botulism.
 Contact your local veterinarian about a good vaccination program for your area of the country.

 Using Lights to Shorten Broodmare Gestation